 Author Interview with Gavin L. Hill

 Writing is almost never just a job, especially when it comes to writing novels.
-Sometimes the author needs an escape, sometimes to make sense of the world, and sometimes they just need to be saved.
+Sometimes the author needs an escape, to make sense of the world, and even to be saved through words.
 Gavin L. Hill has taken his personal growth, experiences, and struggles and crafted a collection of children’s books, including a six-part fantasy series.
 Here he has not only accomplished the herculean task of writing a novel, but he has also been able to guide himself toward a better life and help others in the process.
-Below are his answers to my typical 10 questions that I ask fellow inde authors.
+Below are his answers to my 10 questions about his writing.
 They outline his journey and hopefully provide inspiration to other authors as to how they can treat their writing careers as more than just a job.

 Q: How many books have you written and where can you buy them?